-Choose a word from the glossary in the online lesson book to complete each sentence.
+Choose a word from the glossary to complete each sentence.

 A. When Malala was shot, she survived great suffering and became a for her cause - education for females.

 B. Because Malala's home was no longer safe for her, she was moved to a safe